 At my new skinny-fat weight of 200-205, I finished up my last year of graduate school at UF and made another move to Raleigh, North Carolina.
-Yes….you finally guessed it this time, this is where my running began.
+Yes….you finally guessed it this time, I started running.

 To be fair, I did indeed do some running toward the end of my Gainesville residence, but after moving to Raleigh for my first professional position at NC State, I kicked it up a few notches.
-An introvert moving to a place where you know no one results inevitably in a lot of time on your hands.
+An introvert moving to a place with no friends or acquaintances results inevitably in a lot of time on your hands.
 I chose instead to spend a lot of time on my feet.
 Local parks, trails, greenways, and roads became my escape, but I quickly realized I needed a challenge to keep interested.

 Competition and achievements are my greatest motivation.
-Anti-interests for me quickly become passions if I have the chance to prove to myself or someone else that I can win, or overcome an obstacle.
+The challenging quickly becomes a passion if I have the chance to prove to myself or someone else that I can win, or overcome an obstacle.

-While running these miles, I had simultaneously been doing one of the most dangerous things possible…listening to podcasts.
-I figured “hey, I should probably listen to some running podcasts to get me through these runs.”
-My achiever in me gravitated away from the “run for fun” type of program and straight into this thing called “ultrarunning.”
+While running these miles, I simultaneously did one of the most dangerous things possible…listen to podcasts.
+I figured “hey, I should probably check out some running shows to get me through these runs.”
+With a newfound education in running, the achiever in me gravitated quickly away from “run for fun” and straight into this thing called “ultrarunning.”

-So I naturally thought to myself…if these people can do it, why not a fat guy?
+So I naturally thought to myself…if these people can do it, why not this fat guy?

-Three months later, I ran the first race of my lifetime…a 50-kilometer (31-mile) trail race in Virginia.
+Three months later, I ran my very first race…a 50-kilometer (31-mile) trail race in Virginia.
 In the following two months, I would also complete a mountain marathon on the slopes of Park City, Utah, and the City of Oaks road marathon in Raleigh.

 Apparently, a fat guy can not only run marathons, but can run ultramarathons.